Tim55667757/PriceGenerator/README.md

 priceModel.timeStart = datetime.today()  # from what date to start generating candles, by default from the current time priceModel.horizon = 60  # how many candles to generate, there must be at least 5, by default 100 priceModel.maxClose = 16000  # the highest candlestick closing price in the entire price chain
-                             # by default it is generated randomly in the interval (70, 90), it is similar to the current prices of USDRUB
+                             # by default, it is generated randomly in the interval (70, 90), it is similar to the current prices of USDRUB
 priceModel.minClose = 13800  # the lowest candlestick closing price in the entire price chain
-                             # by default it is generated randomly in the interval (60, 70), it is similar to the current prices of USDRUB
+                             # by default, it is generated randomly in the interval (60, 70), it is similar to the current prices of USDRUB
 priceModel.initClose = 14400  # if a price is specified, it will be the closing price like the "previous" candlestick, and at the same time the opening price of the first candlestick in the generated chain
                               # None by default means that the opening price of the first candle will be generated randomly in the interval (minClose, maxClose)
 priceModel.maxOutlier = 500  # The maximum value for the price outlier of the "tails" of the candles.